Pop-up Flash

 Follow the Guide Number

 Every flash, even those which are built-in comes with a guide number.
 The guide number is a handy piece of information that tells you how powerful your flash is.
 It is expressed as a number and is always calculated by first selecting the ISO number at 100.
-The formula is aperture value multiplied by subject to flash distance.
+The formula is the aperture value multiplied by the subject to flash distance.

 If the guide number of your flash tells you something like 80, it only means that your flash will be able to perfectly illuminate a subject standing at 20’ when your aperture is f/4 or a subject standing at 10’ when your aperture is f/8.
 When you know the guide number, you can easily ask your subject to stand at the appropriate distance and use the corresponding aperture value for the right exposure (provided ISO remains at 100).